-- Group 6: Arts (or another subject from one of the groups)
+- Group 6: Arts (or another subject from one of the other groups)

-All IB Diploma students must choose three courses at Higher Level (HL) and three courses at Standard Level (SL).
-Each of the six group subjects is assessed both internally - with external moderation - and externally by examiners around the world and are graded on the IB 7-point scale.
-In addition, the IB Diploma Programme allows students to develop important critical thinking, research and interpersonal skills through the core requirements: complete the IB Theory of Knowledge (ToK) course, write a 4,000-word Extended Essay and work collaboratively with peers though the Creativity, Action and Service (CAS) Programme.
+All IB Diploma students must choose at least three courses at Higher Level (HL) and the remaining courses at Standard Level (SL).
+Each of the six subjects is assessed both internally (with external moderation) and externally (by examiners around the world).
+In addition, the IB Diploma Programme allows students to develop important critical thinking, research and interpersonal skills through the core requirements: completing the IB Theory of Knowledge (ToK) course; writing a 4,000-word Extended Essay; and working collaboratively with peers though the Creativity, Activity, Service (CAS) Programme.